In Florida, an exodus of people fleeing rising anti-immigrant sentiment

 Misinformation about the border and immigration has indeed become a centerpiece in this election year.
 Immigrants being presented as a threat by politicians at all levels makes for dramatic headlines almost every day.

-A spokesperson for Florida Governor Ron DeSantis told NPR that the Governor signed thelaw "to protect Floridians."
+A spokesperson for Florida Governor DeSantis told NPR that the governor signed thelaw "to protect Floridians."

 Perez says she has a son in college, here in Florida.
 But when he graduates, in a year, she and her husband want to go north.